Laurel wilt – redbay ambrosia beetle Xyleborus glabratus and associated fungus Raffaelea lauricola

 Beginning in 2003, scientists began receiving reports of dying redbay trees (Persea borbonia ) in coastal areas of Georgia and South Carolina (J. Johnson, Georgia Forestry Commission, pers. comm.
 4 April 2005), then in northeast Florida (J. Foltz, University of Florida, pers. comm.
 November 2005).
 The cause was determined to be a previously unknown fungus, Raffaelea lauricola) transported (vectored) by a recently introduced ambrosia beetle from Asia, Xyleborus glabratus (Fraedrich et al. 2008).
 The beetle had first been detected in the United States in 2002 near Savannah, Georgia (Rabaglia et al. 2006).

 The disease has since spread rapidly.
 It now is found in 11 states, reaching from eastern North Carolina south along most of the Florida peninsula; and west to eastern Texas; north to Kentucky (Olatinwo et al. 2021).
+One infected Tennessee county is on the border with Virginia.
 The most recent Laurel wilt map by USA Counties is available here: http://southernforesthealth.net/diseases/laurel-wilt/distribution-map

 The beetle can apparently fly several kilometers; it might also be carried on wind currents (Mayfield et al. 2009).
 There is also evidence that it can be transported by human movement of infested wood.
 Thus, in addition to the initial detection of the beetle near a port which receives significant amounts of wood packaging, several isolated outbreaks can be traced to movement of wood – e.g., those near a hardwood mulch plant and a state park in Georgia (Cameron et al. 2008); and near the shop of a woodturner who collected redbay logs from an infested area in Florida (Mayfield et al. 2009).
 The suspected pathways of long distance spread include infested solid wood packing material, firewood, and logs (Mayfield et al. 2009).
 Wood chips are no longer considered likely to spread either the beetle or the fungus (J. Smith, 2015).